TorchMeter/torchmeter/docs/src/en/index.md

 ## ℱ. 𝐿𝒾𝒸𝑒𝓃𝓈𝑒

-- `TorchMeter` is released under the **AGPL-3.0 License**, see the [LICENSE](https://github.com/TorchMeter/torchmeter/blob/master/LICENSE) file for the full text.
+- `TorchMeter` is released under the **AGPL-3.0 License**, see the [LICENSE :material-link-variant:](https://github.com/TorchMeter/torchmeter/blob/master/LICENSE) file for the full text.
-- Please carefully review the terms in the [LICENSE](https://github.com/TorchMeter/torchmeter/blob/master/LICENSE) file before using or distributing `TorchMeter`.
+- Please carefully review the terms in the [LICENSE :material-link-variant:](https://github.com/TorchMeter/torchmeter/blob/master/LICENSE) file before using or distributing `TorchMeter`.
 - Ensure compliance with the licensing conditions, especially when integrating this project into larger systems or proprietary software.